mustafa-sadeghi/house-price-estimate/README.md

 **Files**: `main.ipynb` - Jupyter notebook containing all the code and steps to train the model. `bangalore_home_prices_model.pickle` - Saved machine learning model. `columns.json` - JSON file with location and feature information.

+## License
+This code is provided as-is for educational and research purposes.
+You are free to use, modify, and distribute this code under the terms of your own licensing agreement.